tangerineOreo/tangerineOreo.github.io/index.md

 ***Junping Li**, H Zhou, D Lu, et al. Nonlinear and reinforcement learning control for motion of hybrid aerial underwater vehicle.
 Neural Computing and Applications, 2024.*

-3-D space motion model; Key issues: disturbance and uncertainty, cross environment, control constraint; Nonlinear control including robustness, adaptation and fuzzy logic; Deep reinforcement learning of CEV/HAUV by deterministic policy, neural networks and temporal difference learning
+3-D space motion model of CEV/HAUV; Key issues: disturbance and uncertainty, cross environment, control constraint; Proposed a nonlinear control including robustness, adaptation and fuzzy logic; Deep reinforcement learning of CEV/HAUV by deterministic policy, neural networks and temporal difference learning; Different types of methods in the tracking cases of three key issues.

 **CEV/HAUV Cross Domain Strategy, Factors and Conditions**

 ***Junping Li**, Y Jin, R Hu, et al. Trajectory tracking control of fixed-wing hybrid aerial underwater vehicle subject to wind and wave disturbances.
 Journal of Intelligent & Robotic Systems, 2024.*

-Cross domain strategy to address the convergence problem of CEV/HAUV control caused by the large change in the environment transition; Key factors and conditions of the cross environment; Critical relations and feasible domains of the factors that CEV/HAUV motion or control conditions must meet
+Proposed a cross domain strategy to address the convergence problem of CEV/HAUV control caused by the large change in the environment transition; Key factors and conditions of the cross environment; Critical relations and feasible domains of the factors that CEV/HAUV motion or control conditions need to meet.

 **Phenomena and Mechanisms of CEV/HAUV with Experiments and Learning**

 *T Wei, **Junping Li**, Z Zeng, et al. Trans-media resistance investigation of hybrid aerial underwater vehicle base on hydrodynamic experiments and machine learning.
 Ocean Engineering, 2022.*

-Invention patent CN202110217870.4; Cross environment experiments of CEV/HAUV with various motion states; Key mechanism of CEV/HAUV with multivariate analysis by neural networks
+Established the experiment platform, invention patent CN202110217870.4; Operated the cross environment experiments of CEV/HAUV with various motion states; Provided the support for key mechanism of CEV/HAUV by multivariate analysis and neural networks.

 #### Academic Services